aptus/FonB-INSTALL-SCRIPT/FreePBX-Install-Script/README.md

 ### 6. License Activation
 Once you are done with everything, you will have to browse through the FonB License Inventory.
 For systems with no or expires license, navigating through `ip:port` will take you to the license inventory where you can simply enter the License Activation Key you have received on your email registered in Downloads section.

 For systems with valid license available, the License Inventory can be accessed by accessing `ip:port/license` in yoru web browser after replacing IP and Port for corresponding system.
 Thus, in our case, we could access our Licensing Inventory by navigating to `10.0.8.6:8080/license` URL.
+Enter your new license activation keys and press Activate License button.